-- Seat Belt Tensioner: A tensioner within the seat belt buckle might have been activated.
-Although this happens during a collision, which is something that is unlikely to go unnoticed, there are other possible causes.
+- Seat Belt Tensioner: A tensioner within the belt buckle might have been activated.
+Although this happens during a collision, which is unlikely to go unnoticed, there are other possible causes.
 Damaged wiring can cause a short-circuit situation and intended tensioner activation.
 A similar scenario is possible during the installation of seats.
-If the tensioner is activated, the seat belt error will constantly be present.
+The seat belt error will constantly be present if the tensioner is activated.
 You can test the tensioner with a voltmeter, checking the resistance, which should be zero.
 The activated tensioner cannot be repaired and needs to be replaced.

 - Damaged Connection: Another likely cause is a damaged connector or broken wiring.
 The belt buckle has several wires, which go into a connector underneath the seat.
 Sometimes a foreign object, such as a bottle, can get stuck under the seat.
 This can damage the connector or wiring, especially when the seat goes back and forth.

-- Sensor: Lastly, there is a sensor within the belt buckle itself, which registers if the seatbelt is buckled.
-Although sensor failure as a result of intensive use is possible, it is not likely.
+- Sensor: Lastly, there is a sensor within the belt buckle, which registers if the seatbelt is buckled.
+Although sensor failure due to intensive use is possible, it is not likely.
 On the other hand, spilled coffee or soda could easily end up inside the buckle.
 In combination with belt buckling, this can lead to sensor failure.
 To prevent this, always dry and clean off liquids accidentally spilled into the buckle.